pluralsight/guides/draft/node-js/yarn-a-package-manager-for-node-js/article.md

 }
 ```

+Did you notice the missing caret(`^`) in Yarn's `package.json` file?

-It's not recommended to use carets(^) in our `package.json` files.
+Many people recommended **not** to use carets in our `package.json` files.

 The caret will update the dependency to the most recent minor version when it's installed.
 For example, if there's a `2.4.1` version available, this will be installed even if `^2.3.1` is the one specified.
 This can cause trouble in some cases because sometimes breaking changes are introduced even in minor releases.

-If you want to specify an exact version rather than using npm's default semantic version range operator (the caret), you have to use the `--save-exact` (or its alias `-E`), as in:
+If you want to specify an exact version rather than using npm's semantic version range operator (the caret), you have to use the `--save-exact` (or its alias `-E`), as in:
 ```
 npm install --save-exact express@4.13.4
 ```

 However, that's something you have to remember (and know).
-Yarn does it automatically for you.
+On the other hand, Yarn does it automatically for you.
+If this is something you want, it depends of your preferences and the libraries you're using.

 Moving forward, if you already have a `package.json` file, you can install the dependencies with:
 ```